francedot/Interface-Agent/packages/core/README.md

   - `AZURE_AI_API_GPT35TURBO_INSTANCE_NAME`: Instance Name for GPT-3.5 Turbo with JSON mode and GPT-3.5 with 16k.
   - `AZURE_AI_API_GPT4TURBOVISION_INSTANCE_NAME`: Instance Name for GPT-4 Turbo with Vision.

-You can also explicitly provide these variables as part of the constructor for the `NavAIGuide` or `BaseNavAIGuideAgent` class.
+You can also explicitly provide these variables as part of the constructor for the `OSAgent` or `BaseOSAgentAgent` class.